9keystrokes/Driver-Drowsiness-Detection-System/README.md

-# Drowsiness and Yawn Detection System
+# Driver Drowsiness Detection System

 A real-time drowsiness and yawn detection system built with Python, OpenCV, and dlib to help prevent accidents caused by driver fatigue.